AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-client-credentials-flow-for-server-to-server-integration.md

 1. Specify the **[!UICONTROL Title]** and select the **[!UICONTROL Service Type]** as **[!UICONTROL RESTful Service]**.
 1. Click **[!UICONTROL Next]**.
 1. Select the **[!UICONTROL Swagger Source]** as **[!UICONTROL File].**
+    >[!NOTE]
+    >
+    > As soon as the swagger file is selected, to validate the scheme, the Host and Base path are populated automatically.

 1. Upload the created swagger file from your local machine by clicking **[!UICONTROL Browse]**.
 1. Select the **[!UICONTROL Authentication Type]** as **[!UICONTROL OAuth 2.0]** and the **[!UICONTROL Authentication Settings]** panel appears.
 1. Select the **[!UICONTROL Grant Type]** as **[!UICONTROL Client Credentials]**.